2022 Pacific typhoon season: Typhoon Malakas (Basyang)

 The JTWC first noted the existence of a tropical disturbance on April 3.
 Favorable conditions near the system helped it develop, with the JMA recognizing the system as a tropical depression on April 6.
 Later in the day, the JTWC issued a TCFA for the system.
 The following day, the JTWC recognized the system as a tropical depression and gave it the designation 02W.
 At 21:00 UTC, the JTWC then upgraded it to a tropical storm.
 On April 8, the system developed into a tropical storm and was named Malakas by the JMA.
 Malakas continued traveling over the Pacific Ocean, and began to slowly intensify, becoming a severe tropical storm on the April 11, then a typhoon by April 12.
 At around the same time, it entered the Philippine Area of Responsibility (PAR), receiving the local name of Basyang from the PAGASA at 03:00 UTC.
 Malakas then lingered for a while at the border of the PAR before eventually exiting 5 hours later, while intensifying into a Category 2-equivalent typhoon.
-Malakas then continued its intensification, reaching Category 3-equivalent status later that day, and into a Category 4-equivalent typhoon on April 13, reaching its peak intensity.
+Malakas then continued its intensification, reaching Category 3-equivalent status later that day, and into a Category 4-equivalent typhoon with 130 mph 1-minute sustained winds on April 13, reaching its peak intensity.
 The following day, Malakas weakened to a Category 3-equivalent typhoon as its eye structure degraded.
 It further weakened to Category 1-equivalent status later in the day.
 By April 15, it began its transition into an extratropical cyclone, with its structure rapidly deteriorating.
 The JTWC gave their final warning on the system at 09:00 UTC of the same day, while the JMA did the same around 18:00 UTC.

+Although Malakas did not affect any major land areas, due to its name being nearly homophonous to a vulgar Greek slang term (μαλάκας means "wanker"), the name Malakas was retired and will never be used again for a Pacific typhoon name.
+In 2024, it was first announced to be replaced with Amuyao (a mountain in Mountain Province) for future seasons, but then subsequently replaced Aghon in the Philippine naming list, starting from the 2028 season.
+In 2025, the name was changed to Amuyag, which is a Cordilleran word for "to scatter" or "to spread out".